 When hiring continuing

-Colgate students for the summer, supervisors will submit their hiring requests to the Office of Financial Aid and Student Employment on a "Student Employee Change of Status" form, or Student ECOS
+Colgate students for the summer, supervisors will submit their hiring requests to Student Employment on a "Student Employee Change of Status" form, or Student ECOS

 .
 (May graduates and non-Colgate students should be hired through Human Resources

-.)
-Each spring a link to the new ECOS form will be provided to all regular employees by the Office of Financial Aid and Student Employment, generally in early March.
+generally.)
+Each spring a link to the new ECOS form will be provided to all regular employees by Student Employment, generally in early March.
 Please be aware that forms from prior years should not

 be reused, as the forms are reviewed and/or updated each year.